10 Tips for Getting Started with Dental Office Construction

 #1 Clearly Establish Your Goals & Plan for the Future

-Arguably, the most essential part of a dental office construction project is getting a clear outline of the dentist’s goals in their new practice.
-Is it simply updating an existing space, or are you taking on a larger space and doing a full build-out?
+Arguably, the most important part of a renovation is getting a clear outline of the dentist’s goals in their new practice.
+Is it simply just updating an existing space or are you taking on a larger space and doing a full build-out?
 Are you looking to be able to tend to more clients at once?
-Will you want to add new technology needing a particular room or extra space?
+Will you be wanting to add new technology that will need a special room or extra space?
 Will another doctor be joining your practice anytime in the next 10 years?
 Think ahead.
-There are many scenarios for which you should consider, including space.
+There are a lot of scenarios that you should think about and consider space for.

 #2 Review Your Budget

-There’s a big difference between knowing how much you’re prepared to spend on a dental office construction project and knowing the availability of your funds to complete the project as desired.
+There’s a big difference between having an idea of how much you’re prepared to spend on an dental office construction project and knowing the availability of your funds.
 You should always have a range or an idea of how much money you have available before taking too deep of a plunge into planning a renovation.
 If you don’t, you could get entirely through the design phase and realize your available funds won’t cover it.

-Once you know how much money is available to you and preferably also an idea of how much you want to spend, make sure that whoever you decide to partner with as your dental office construction contractor discusses your financial options.
+Once you know how much money is available to you and preferably also an idea of how much you want to spend, make sure that whoever you decide to partner with as your dental office construction contractor discusses your financial options with you.
 There are always ways to save money in a renovation without sacrificing the ‘wow’ factor of your space.

 #3 Permits & Working with Your Land

-Depending on whether you rent your space or need to perform extensive dental office construction, you may be required to speak with a landlord or government official to gain clearance for your redesign project.
+Depending on if you rent your space or need to perform extensive construction, you may be required to speak with a landlord or government official to gain clearance for your redesign project.
 For the most part, Key Interiors can handle local permits and approvals, but you still may need to work with your landlord if you don’t own your space.
-Obviously, you won’t get very far if the authorities don’t give you the green light, so don’t skip this step – it will only take longer and be more expensive.
+Obviously, you won’t get very far if the authorities don’t give you the green light, so don’t try to skip this step – it will only end up taking longer and being more expensive.

 #4 Choosing the Right Partner

-Before choosing a company to work with throughout your design/build process, ensure your contractor has experience working with dental/medical facilities and has done dental office construction projects in the past.
-You may not think this has a significant impact, and the non-specialized contractor may mean well (and may come in the cheapest), but they will hit unexpected delays and costs due to a lack of experience in the industry.
-So many requirements and layout specifications are dental-specific that an industry expert is ready for, and these could throw a wrench in the project for an inexperienced contractor.
+Before choosing a company to work with throughout your design/build process, make sure your contractor has experience working with dental/medical facilities and has done dental office construction projects in the past.
+You may not think this has a big impact, and the non-specialized contractor may mean well (and may come in the cheapest), but they will hit unexpected delays and costs due to lack of experience in the industry.
+So many requirements and layout specifications are dental specific that an industry expert is ready for – whereas these could really throw a wrench in the project for an inexperienced contractor.

 #5 Set a Timeline